WarDove/eks-downscaler/readme.md

 ![Logo](https://s3.eu-central-1.amazonaws.com/huseynov.tarlan/devops-bordered.png)

-# From Code to Cloud with Terraform
-## Downscaler: EKS Golang Client
+# Downscaler: EKS Golang Client
-## E2E Continious Deployment to AWS Lambda
+## From Code to Cloud with Terraform - E2E Continious Deployment to AWS Lambda

 ## Overview
 Welcome to the EKS-Downscaler Lambda project!
 This guide walks you through setting up a seamless deployment of a compiled Lambda function that interacts with your EKS cluster using Terraform.